 There are more than sixty-six lakes to visit, admire, and swim.
 These volcanic activity testimonies are all beautiful and have clear waters, deep, sweet, or salt, surrounded by flowers, forest, or fumaroles.
 The seven cities Lake and the Fire Lake, both on São Miguel, are the most remarkable symbols of this natural wonder.
 You will find observation points on all the islands, allowing you to appreciate a stunning landscape from above.
 Let yourself be blown by the Hell's Mouth Viewpoint, from where you can observe a few other lakes.

-Another result of volcanic activity on the archipelago is thermal baths; those mineral-rich natural hot-water pools that are a delight to dive in, some open at any time of the year.
+Another result of volcanic activity on the archipelago is thermal baths.
+These mineral-rich natural hot-water pools are a delight to dive in, some open at any time of the year.
 There are springs with water at about 30º but, in other cases, the temperatures vary between 60 and 100º.
 The Poço da Dona Beija's in Furnas on São Miguel diverts the natural water from a stream and has five natural pools, one with a waterfall.
 The geothermal hot springs make the islands a natural pick for a wellness vacation.

 The Azores are one of the largest whale sanctuaries.
 You can see more than twenty different species, one-third of all existing.
 Among the most common species to observe are sperm whales, blue whales, and common whales.
 There are also resident communities of common dolphins and bottlenose dolphins.
 You can get whales and dolphins watching trips to spot some.